alexgossalexgoss/Summer2024_RPI/README.md

 - A note about "Emissive" in Substance Painter, you won't witness much difference in your emissive painting unless you change your "Shader Settings" and boost the "Emissive Intensity" slider!
 - to further visualize emissive effects, visit "Display Settings" (top right monitor icon), scroll down and check "Activate Post Effects" and check "Glare"
 - ![image](https://github.com/alexgossalexgoss/Summer2024_RPI/assets/122226156/3cd25a90-9f87-4c9d-9aff-899111454af0)
 - A note about "Opacity" in Substance Painter, to get the most apparent effects, use very contrasting masks or brushes.
-If you are working procedurally (say, wanting to make glass dirty around the edges) you can add a "Levels" effect above your procedural mask and drag the sliders to crush the highlights and shadows
+If you are working procedurally (say, wanting to make glass dirty around the edges) you can add a "Levels" effect above your procedural mask and drag the sliders to crush the highlights and shadows.
+- Try to keep your textures under 2048x2048.

 ### Maya Scale Tips
 - 3D models have no inherent reference to scale.
 Software interprets 3D models based on user settings.